Episcopal Diocese of Nebraska: Nebraska’s “First” Bishop

-Because he was appointed to serve a smaller and distinct area of the U.S. (Nebraska and the Dakotas) and because he made Nebraska his permanent home and seat, Robert Harper Clarkson is remembered as the first Bishop of Nebraska.
+Because he was appointed to serve a smaller and distinct area of the U.S. (Nebraska and the Dakotas) and because he made Nebraska his permanent home and seat, Robert Harper Clarkson is remembered as the first bishop of Nebraska.

-Clarkson was born on November 19, 1826 in Gettysburg, PA and received a B.A. from Pennsylvania College in 1844.
+Clarkson was born on November 19, 1826, in Gettysburg, Pennsylvania, and received a B.A. from Pennsylvania College in 1844.
 He was ordained deacon on June 18, 1848, and priest on January 5, 1851.
 He married Meliora McPherson on May 18, 1849.
 They had two daughters, Mary and Nellie.

 In his earliest days of ministry, Clarkson and his spouse lived in Chicago, Illinois.
 They were in the city during the days of the 1849 Chicago cholera outbreak that killed 678 people.
 Although some other clergymen fled the city, Clarkson stayed to minister to the sick and bury the dead.
 He went on to earn a D.D. from Racine College which was awarded in 1857 while he was serving as the rector of St. James's Episcopal Church in Chicago.

 Clarkson was consecrated Missionary Bishop of Nebraska and Dakota on November 15, 1865.
 During his ministry in Nebraska, Clarkson helped establish the first Christian missions to the Ponca Indians and was responsible for building fifty churches in his diocese as well as a children's hospital.

 Clarkson designated Trinity Church in Omaha as his cathedral and soon determined to improve that physical plant.
 He laid the cornerstone for the current cathedral building on May 25, 1880.
 Trinity served as the base of many Episcopal missions to areas of the western United States and remains today the episcopal seat of the Bishop of Nebraska.

 Clarkson received an LL.D. from the University of Nebraska in 1872.

 He died on March 10, 1884.